Nowadays the structural consolidation of older walls and buildings is often done with cement-based mortars or concrete, for a number of reasons:

 Today, the Betoncino Consolidante MGN Roman mortar serves as an exceptional lime-based structural consolidation and reinforcement mortar, ideal for a wide range of consolidation and repair projects.
 It is also suitable for use as a bedding or building mortar in diverse construction projects.

-Explore the application of Roman structural lime to consolidate and strengthen building elements.
-The example below demonstrates how effectively it can reinforce an old door frame, highlighting its value in conservation projects.
+The example below demonstrates the reinforcement of an old door frame, highlighting its value in conservation projects.

 Here are the typical recommended materials / products for this solution.
 Other product variations are possible as we have different types of plasters and paints, depending on your needs or application.
 Please get in touch to discuss additional options.